unitedastronomer/posipercentgrade/README.md

 # posipercentgrade

-lame % = ( number / number ) * 100 converter that i originally wrote in swift but asked claude to re-write it in html with a basic gui that i slightly customized.
+lame % = ( number / number ) * 100 converter with non-sense features that i originally slash initially wrote in swift but asked claude to re-write it in html with a basic gui that i heavily customized.

 **initial swift code:**